louistan52-oss/1202-project-/README.md

 C++

 ## How to run entire program:

+Download the zip file.
+Remember to check that everything is inside.
+Using VSCode, open a terminal and change directory all the way to the downloaded folder

+There are 2 main ways to obtain the main executable
 1. Download main.exe and run via Ubuntu Terminal commands on VSCode (./main.exe)
 2. Compile it yourself; Download all the header (.h) and source code (.cpp) files.
 The command should look like: